What Are Soft Skills? Examples and Guide

 Effective communication is a key component of any job.
 For many recruiters and hiring managers, communication remains the most critical soft skill for a resume and with good reason – it’s how we share ideas, connect and learn from each other.
 This soft skill goes beyond speaking clearly.
 It’s also about listening to others, being empathetic and understanding nonverbal cues.

-Some related communication soft skills include:
+Here are a few related communication soft skills include:

 7 Creativity

 Being a creative thinker goes beyond having an imagination.
 This valuable soft skill is an excellent tool for thinking of different strategies to solve problems, developing new ideas and even paving the way to develop technical and hard skills that fall under the creative arts (like copywriting or painting).
-A creative person looks at things from a different perspective – and it might just be what an employer needs.
+A creative person looks at things from a different perspective – which might just be what an employer needs.

-Some related creativity soft skills examples to consider:
+Here are some related creativity soft skills examples to consider:

 • Brainstorming